 Self attested & stamped copy of PAN of the company/firm.

-Self attested & stamped copy of Valid Licence of APMC/Mandi (Place of sale – Mandi/Location etc.) of the company/firm.
+Self attested & stamped copy of Valid Licence of APMC New Subzi Mandi Azadpur Delhi of the company/firm.

-Self attested copy of present allotment of Phar by APMC/Mandi (Place of sale – Mandi/Location etc.) for sale of Onion, at Onion Sheds of APMC, ....................................................., valid till March 2026.
+Self attested copy of present allotment of Phar by APMC New Subzi Mandi Azadpur Delhi for sale of Onion, at Onion Sheds of APMC, .New Subzi Mandi Azadpur Delhi valid till March 2026.

 Self attested & stamped copy of valid Registration Certificate along with copy of Memorandum of Agreement, Addendum, if any, to the of Agreement confirming its registration with Registrar of Companies and Article of Association .